-The Fundamentals of Infusion Therapy (FIT) program consists of 8 modules with full motion graphics, videos, simulations, references, and critical thinking exercises that engage learners while incorporating considerations for various health care settings and patient populations.
-The FIT program was developed in alignment with the INS’ Infusion Therapy Standards of Practice to provide learners foundational knowledge of infusion therapy.
+The Fundamentals of Infusion Therapy (FIT) program consists of 8 modules with full motion graphics, videos, simulations, references, and critical thinking exercises that engage learners, while incorporating considerations for various health care settings and patient populations.
+The FIT program was developed in alignment with the INS’ Infusion Therapy Standards of Practice to provide learners with foundational knowledge of infusion therapy.

-This program is suited for nurses who are new to nursing practice as well as experienced nurses wishing to advance their knowledge of infusion therapy best practices.
+This program is suited for nurses who are new to nursing practice, as well as experienced nurses wishing to advance their knowledge of infusion therapy best practices.

 The following describes each of the 8 modules:

-Module 1: Safely Practice Infusion Therapy
+Module 1: Safe Infusion Therapy Practice

 Learn how you can prevent infections